assertj/assertj-examples/README.md

 ## Contributing

 Contributing is easy, only two rules to follow :
-* Checkout the snapshot branch corresponding to your examples, it should be `with-latest-snapshot-versions` most of the time (not master!)
+* Checkout the snapshot branch corresponding to your examples, it should be `with-latest-snapshot-versions` most of the time (not main!)
-* Use **[AssertJ code Eclipse formatting preferences](https://github.com/joel-costigliola/assertj-core/blob/master/src/ide-support/assertj-eclipse-formatter.xml)** (for Idea users, it is possible to import it)
+* Use **[AssertJ code Eclipse formatting preferences](https://github.com/joel-costigliola/assertj-core/blob/main/src/ide-support/assertj-eclipse-formatter.xml)** (for Idea users, it is possible to import it)
 * Add FUN examples ! ;-)

 Thanks !